 Figure 1 - Illustration of ICAO emissions certification procedure representing the LTO cycle

 The engine certification process is performed on a test bed.
 For each thrust setting and corresponding fuel flow, the pollutant emissions are measured in accordance with the relevant SARPs.
 The submission of this data to the certificating authority is mandated as part of the engine emissions certification.
-This certification data is collected and stored in the publically available ICAO emissions databank.
+This certification data is collected and stored in the publicly available ICAO emissions databank.

 This new Standard was adopted by the ICAO Council in March 2020.
-The new Standard is applicable from 1 january 2023 onwards to new type and in-production engines with rated thrust greater than 26.7kN.
+The new Standard is applicable from 1 January 2023 onwards to new type and in-production engines with rated thrust greater than 26.7kN.
 The limit lines for nvPM mass and number provide some alleviation for engines with rated thrusts below 150kN.
 The new nvPM mass and number limit lines are presented on Figure 2.

 Figure 2.
 The CAEP/11 LTO nvPM mass (left) and number (right) regulatory limits for in-production and new type engines of rated thrust greater than 26.7 kN.